deanXsaber/Recent-IoT-Security-Paper/README.md

+HoneyPot Related Paper TO READ

+- [A Survey of Honeypots and Honeynets for Internet of Things, Industrial Internet of Things, and Cyber-Physical Systems](https://arxiv.org/pdf/2105.05445.pdf), IEEE Communications Surveys & Tutorials 2021 Early Access

 It is a list of IoT security papers from 2021 top conferences.
 (CCS, NDSS, USENIX Security, IEEE S&P ...)

 **Not Classified:**